xcliu-ca/ibm-auditlogging-operator/README.md

 1. `kubectl logs -n ibm-common-services  audit-policy-controller pod`
 1. `kubectl logs -n ibm-common-services  audit-logging-fluentd daemonset pods`

-Debugging through an IDE (Vscode):
+#### Debugging through an IDE

+1. The following debugging configuration is for [Vscode](https://code.visualstudio.com/download).
 1. Delve is a debug tool for golang.
 Delve `version 1.3` or higher is required for the operator.
-It can be downloaded [here](https://github.com/go-delve/delve/tree/master/Documentation/installation) or by just using:
+It can be downloaded [here](https://github.com/go-delve/delve/tree/master/Documentation/installation) or using:

  `go get -u github.com/go-delve/delve/cmd/dlv`

-1. You will need a launch json for Vscode to interact with this headless mode of delve
+1. You will need a launch json for Vscode to interact with this headless mode of delve:

 ```json
   {